alvertogit/bigdata_docker/README.md

 ### JUPYTER NOTEBOOKS

-A good way to play with data, build [machine learning] models and test them is through [Jupyter Notebooks].
+A good way to analyze data, build [machine learning] models and test them is through [Jupyter Notebooks].
 An example of [Jupyter Notebook] is stored in the **work_dir/notebooks** folder.

 All the required packages to run [Jupyter Notebooks] remotely in the [Spark] master node are installed so it is possible to run them through web interface.
 To achieve this it is necessary to use the commands shown below: